Matei3/AIND-Sudoku/README.md

 The basic implementation of the project required the use of one strategy, **Naked twins** and to impose diagoanl constraints, but I have further implemented 2 more strategies: **Only Choice** and **Hidden Twins**.

-Below are 2 questions that were asked to check the student's understanding of the solutions they provided.
+Below are 2 questions that were asked to check the students' understanding of the solutions they provided.

 # Question 1 (Naked Twins)